kollokollo/MQTT-Hyperdash/doc/MQTT-rule-engine-howto.md

 ## MQTT Rule Engines

-Herewe summarize briefly what rule engine are and how you can nicely implement abstraction layers into your data and how you can build a distributed and scalable computation based on the MQTT data.
+Here we summarize briefly what rule engines are and how you can nicely implement abstraction layers into your data and how you can build a distributed and scalable computation based on the MQTT data.